-The STEPS Centre has hosted and organised a number of symposia and conferences between 2008 and 2021.
+The STEPS Centre has hosted and organised a number of international symposia and conferences between 2008 and 2021.
 Follow the links to find video recordings, publications and other resources from each event.

 The first major event convened by the ERPI (Emancipatory Rural Politics Initiative), this conference brought together an international group of activists and scholars in The Hague in March 2018.
 STEPS was among the contributors to the organising comittee and communications.